stormpath/stormpath-sdk-ios/README.md

 }
 ```

-### GitHub and LinkedIn login

-GitHub and LinkedIn login are not officially supported in the iOS SDK, but there is a way to implement it.
-[See this example project](https://github.com/edjiang/stormpath-mobile-linkedin-example) for more details.

 ## Using the Access Token

 You can utilize the access token to access any of your API endpoints that require authentication.
 It's stored as a property on the Stormpath object as `Stormpath.sharedSession.accessToken`.
 If you need to refresh it, use `Stormpath.sharedSession.refreshAccessToken()`.
 Depending on the networking library you're using, here's how you'd use the access token: